-Small businesses unable to meet the needs of a federal contract on their own sometimes need to collaborate with larger companies.
-This is actually quite common and legal.
-There are perfectly legitimate ways to engage in such a partnership and the SBA provides extensive guidance on how to do so.
-Unfortunately, HUBZone businesses are often approached with proposals to commit fraud.
-Here are a few of the fraudulent activities commonly used:
+Small businesses sometimes need to collaborate with larger companies.
+There are legitimate ways to engage in such a partnership and the SBA provides extensive guidance on how to do so.
+Unfortunately, HUBZone businesses often lie about their status or partner with other businesses in an unlawful manner.
+A few of the most common fraudulent schemes include:

-- Making false representations about the company’s size, office location or ownership in order to secure a HUBZone certification and qualify for certain set-aside contracts.
+- Making false representations about the company’s size, office location, or ownership in order to secure HUBZone certification.

 - Serving only as a financial pass-through while performing very little or none of the work actually required under the contract.

-- Obtaining HUBZone certification legitimately, but then moving the primary office outside of the zone or failing to ensure that at least 35 percent of the employees performing the work reside in a HUBZone designated area.
+- Obtaining HUBZone certification legitimately, but then moving the primary office outside of the HUBZone or failing to ensure that at least 35 percent of the employees performing the work reside in a HUBZone.

-Participating in such a fraudulent scheme can potentially cause a small business to lose its HUBZone certification, face criminal prosecution or be financially liable for damages in civil actions brought by whistleblowers under the Federal False Claims Act (FCA).
+Participating in such a fraudulent scheme can potentially cause a small business to lose its HUBZone certification, face criminal prosecution or be financially liable for damages in civil actions brought by whistleblowers under the False Claims Act (FCA).
 A whistleblower who brings a successful lawsuit under the FCA is entitled to between 15% and 30% of the amount the government recovers.

 With more than 30 years of experience, the attorneys on Baron & Budd’s whistleblower representation team have represented dozens of clients in government fraud cases returning over $5.4 billion to federal and state agencies, with whistleblower recovery shares as high as 49%.
 They are ready to help if you have evidence of fraud involving the HUBZone program.